PaaS - Orchestration

 • Functionality: Configuration management tools that automate infrastructure management.

-• Use Case: Ensure consistent configurations across environments using infrastructure as code5.
+• Use Case: Ensure consistent configurations across environments using infrastructure as code5arrow-up-right.

 9. Nomad: